Qwant: Development

-In its initial phase, Qwant used Bing’s API for its searches but began reducing its use in a transition to their own indexing (supplemented by other sources).
-This process would begin in February 2013, but lacked personnel and technology.
-They advertised using their own engine for indexing social media accounts and the "shopping" part of search results but they still used external APIs.
+In its initial phase, Qwant used Bing’s API for searches but started a gradual transition to its own indexing system starting in February 2013.
+This process lacked personnel and technology.
+While Qwant promoted its own engine for indexing social media and "shopping" search results, it continued to rely heavily on external APIs.

-Since then, and until early 2019, Qwant is considered to be completely based on Bing Web and Images searches, insofar as we can see the first passage of their Qwant bot only from the end of 2014.
-They provided results based 100% on a Bing API, because then they had neither a crawler nor indexer, as imposed by the API CGUs.

-The German publishing group Axel Springer invested capital in June 2014 with 20%, to initiate the development of an indexing robot specialized in the field of news ("News") in French to try to compete with Google News.
+In June 2014, the German publishing group Axel Springer invested 20% in Qwant to support the development of a specialized indexing robot for news in French, aimed at competing with Google News.

 On 14 April 2015, Qwant unveiled a new version of its search engine with an updated graphical interface.

 In October 2016, the European Investment Bank announced an investment in the company in the form of a €25 million loan over 5 years to expand its reach in Europe.

-In February 2017, Qwant announced that it had raised €18.5 million, including €15 million from the Caisse des dépôts et consignations, which has a 20% stake, with the remainder coming from the Axel Springer group.
+In February 2017, Qwant announced that it had raised €18.5 million, including €15 million from the Deposits and Consignments Fund (CDC), which has a 20% stake, with the remainder coming from the Axel Springer group.

 On 4 July 2018, a new, more streamlined version of Qwant was unveiled, version four; its logo was also changed for this new version.

+By early 2019, Qwant was considered to be completely reliant on Bing for web and image searches, producing results entirely through the Bing API as Qwant had neither a crawler nor an indexer at the time.

 Restructuring

 In May 2019, Qwant announced that it would migrate its servers to an infrastructure based on Microsoft Azure, and also keep some of its indexing capacity on its infrastructure.

 In January 2020, Jean-Claude Ghinozzi became the CEO of Qwant, replacing Éric Léandri.

 At the end of June 2020, Qwant began restructuring.
-The closure of its Épinal and Ajaccio offices was announced to meet a requirement from major shareholders, the Caisse des dépôts et consignations and Axel Springer.
+The closure of its Épinal and Ajaccio offices was announced to meet a requirement from major shareholders, the CDC and Axel Springer.

 In 2020, Qwant's net sales increased by 28% to €7.5 million.
 Losses fell to €13 million from €23.5 million in 2019.